 Today would have been Mum’s 67th birthday.
-She died with a large bucket list that she didn’t get to complete.
-One of the top things on that list was to visit Venice.
+She died with a large bucket list that she didn’t get to complete and that I am trying to complete, with Miss M. One of the top things on that list was to visit Venice.
+So we took Miss M to check it out.
+This is our guide on visiting Venice with a small child.

 Venice with a small child